-keyword second word notes display curve list The curve list can contain a mixture of curve tags, curve numbers (prefixed with #) or curve groups.
-If curve tags are specified in the curve list then they can contain wildcards.
+keyword second word notes curve list The curve list can contain a mixture of curve tags, curve numbers (prefixed with #) or curve groups.
+If curve tags are specified in the curve list then they can contain in the curve list then they can contain wildcards.